MosGeo/BPSMAutoToolbox/README.md

 - Another option is to run the written script directly from matlab as given in the example file.

 ## Referencing this work
-If you use this library in your work, please reference the accompanying report as:

 Al Ibrahim, M. A., 2019, Petroleum system modeling of heterogeneous organic-rich mudrocks, PhD Thesis, Stanford University, p.
 131-135.